 Over towards Gibus, the Nuits des Follivores / Crazyvores liven up the République district in an offbeat atmosphere to the sound of French and international hits.
-At the Java, gay evenings follow on one after the other, like the House of Moda or the Trou aux biches whilst on Sunday, the Badaboum hosts the Bastille gay friendly event.
-Over at the Yoyo club at the Palais de Tokyo, BIG (Beautiful Is Gay) and BearDrop party nights liven up the 16th arrondissement with their pop house music scene.
+At the Java, gay evenings follow on one after the other, like the Trou aux biches.
+BearDrop party nights liven up the 16th arrondissement with their pop house music scene.

-Sunday evenings are now packed with events, including the gay nights at Rosa Bonheur in the Parc des Buttes Chaumont, or in bars such as Le Café A for La Dimanche, the Les Planches club for LIM (Love is Mylène), and at the Badaboum club near Bastille.
+Sunday evenings are now packed with events, including the gay nights at Rosa Bonheur in the Parc des Buttes Chaumont, or in bars such as Le Café A for La Dimanche.

-Other festive events: the evening programmes of LGBT festivals such as Loud & Proud, organized by La Gaité Lyrique, the closing of TIP (Tournoi International de Paris), or the Gay Games.
-Check the schedules on their respective websites and Facebook pages.
+Other festive event: the closing of TIP (Tournoi International de Paris), Check the schedules on their respective websites and Facebook pages.